-\section{Introduction}
+\section{Introduction.}

 Facility location problems are ubiquitous in society and capture various collective scenarios.
-Examples range from electing political representatives~\citep*{BoJo83,FFG16,Moul80}, selecting policies~\citep*{BaAn21,DrLa19,KMN17a}, deciding how to allocate a public budget~\citep*{FPPV21}, and deciding the location or services provided by public facilities~\citep{ScVo02}.
+Examples include electing political representatives~\citep*{BoJo83,FFG16,Moul80}, selecting policies~\citep*{BaAn21,DrLa19,KMN17a}, deciding how to allocate a public budget~\citep*{FPPV21}, and deciding the location or services provided by public facilities~\citep{ScVo02}.
 Two key concerns in such problems are that the selection process may be vulnerable to strategic manipulations and/or fail to guarantee ``fair'' outcomes.
-In this paper, we examine simultaneously the issues of strategyproofness and fairness in the facility location problem.
+In this paper, we simultaneously examine the issues of strategyproofness and fairness for the facility location problem.

-In the facility location problem, each agent is viewed as a point on the unit interval.
+In the facility location problem, each agent is viewed as a point on an interval.
 Depending on the motivating setting, the point could reflect the agent's physical location, political position, or social preference.
-Each agent has single-peaked preferences and prefers the collective outcome to be near their own position.
+Each agent has symmetrically single-peaked preferences and prefers the collective outcome to be near their own position.
 The goal of the collective decision problem is to take agents' preferences (positions) into account to find a reasonable collective outcome (the location of the facility).